 Fountains For Cats?You Bet!

-If you have cats and are not aware of cat fountains, this page could save you, and your cats a great deal of grief.
+If you have cats and are not aware of cat fountains, this page could save you, and your cats, a great deal of pain and money.
 Many veterinarians now consider giving your cat a cat fountain to be the single most healthful thing you can do for your cat.
 Why?

 Cats crave moving water because in the wild, which cats still very much are, only moving water is safe.
 Still/stagnant water can be lethal and our own cats are instinctively aware of this.
 This is why so many cats seek a dripping tap or want the faucet turned on, or jump into the shower with you or they stir their water with their paw or drink from the toilet, which often has slight movement of water.
 They need to see the water moving to make them want to drink enough.
 And many serious ailments in cats are a direct result of not drinking enough water.

 But with all the available brands, how do you know which cat fountain to choose?

 Naturally we want you to purchase our fountains, and there are good reasons for doing that.
 ThirstyCat fountains are recognized as the most durable, highest rated, most food safe, easiest to clean cat fountain.
 And considered by many to be by far the most attractive – and with designs for every breed and temperament.
 The only objection ever expressed about a Thirstycat fountain is the price.
 And the initial price is higher than most.